Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 "Really?" he whined, feeling a little blameworthy for the involuntary act.
 "Aw man, now I feel so dirty..."

 "You are dirty.
 Really, Uzumaki, what is it with all these women taking advantage of you?
 I'm surprised you're still into women after all they've put you through."

-"Maybe it's cuz I like being dominated?" he suggested in a sly, husky voice while leaning in a little towards her face.
-Ino lightly punched him in the arm to get him to back off before snatching the half-empty bottle out of his hand.
+"Maybe it's 'cuz I like being dominated?" he suggested in a sly, husky voice while leaning in a little towards her face.
+Ino lightly punched him in the arm before snatching the half-empty bottle out of his hand.